reactive-python/reactpy-django/docs/src/features/components.md

 ??? question "Can I load static CSS using `html.link` instead?"

     While you can load stylesheets with `html.link`, keep in mind that loading this way **does not** ensure load order.
 Thus, your stylesheet will be loaded after your component is displayed.
-This would likely cause some visual jankiness, so use this at your own discretion.
+This would likely cause unintended visual behavior, so use this at your own discretion.

     Here's an example on what you should avoid doing for Django static files: